Lycosuchidae: Taxonomy and classification

 The concept for a family of "double canined" early therocephalians was first put forward by Broom in 1908, when he proposed that the "double canined" early therocephalians recognised at the time (Lycosuchus, Hyaenasuchus and Trochosuchus) formed a separate evolutionary unit from other early therocephalians, then recognised as the "Pristerognathidae" (now known as Scylacosauridae).
 Broom would continue to be a proponent for this division, but for many decades he did not attribute a name to such a group, even after Lycosuchidae was already made available.
 The family Lycosuchidae was first established by Baron Franz Nopcsa in 1923, although the name was often misattributed to other authors by later researchers until the end of the 20th century when his precedent was recognised.
-Other early uses of the name Lycosuchidae were by Samuel W. Williston in his 1925 publication The Osteology of the Reptiles, and a similar concept was used by Sidney H. Haughton and A. S. Brink in 1954 catalogue of fossil "reptiles" from the Karoo, though neither of them attributed any authorship to Lycosuchidae.
+Other early uses of the name Lycosuchidae were by Samuel W. Williston and et William King Gregory in their 1925 publication The Osteology of the Reptiles, and a similar concept was used by Sidney H. Haughton and Adrian S. Brink in 1954 catalogue of fossil "reptiles" from the Karoo, though neither of them attributed any authorship to Lycosuchidae.